pchapin/yeditor/README.md

 Prerequisites
 -------------

 Y depends on a cross platform screen handling library called [Scr](https://github.com/pchapin/scr).
-Clone the Scr library in a sibling folder of where you cloned this repository.
+Scr is cloned as a submodule.
 The various build control files assume this organization.
-The Scr library can be compiled separately or, if you are using Visual Studio or Code::Blocks, it is also automatically built during the build of Y itself.
+The Scr library is an independent project and can be compiled separately and used in other programs.

+Y also depends on a library of reusable algorithms, data structures, and other components called [SpicaCpp](https://github.com/pchapin/spicacpp).
+SpicaCpp is also cloned as a submodule.

 A tool named `depend` is used to compute Makfile dependencies.
 It is located in my [tools](https://github.com/pchapin/tools) repository.
 It is not strictly necessary to use this